opticdev/optic/website/blog/four-approaches-for-documenting-apis.md

 ## Method 4: Documentation Diffs with Optic

 [Optic](https://useoptic.com/) is a version control system and central repository for API contracts that function much like GitHub.
-It helps you document your APIs as you build them by observing development traffic to learn the behavior of your API.
+It helps you document your APIs as you build them by observing request and response traffic to learn the behavior of your API.
 It presents the API changes it finds as diffs that can be reviewed, approved, or documented before your API is released.

 ### How It Works